-Examples: Quieren que vayamos .
-Querían que fuéramos . (present tense: use of subjunctive) (past tense: use of subjunctive) Saben que vamos .
-Sabían que fuimos . (present tense: use of indicative) (past tense: use of indicative)
+Examples: Quieren que vayamos. (present tense: use of subjunctive)

+Querían que fuéramos. (past tense: use of subjunctive)

+Saben que vamos. (present tense: use of indicative) Sabían que fuimos. (past tense: use of indicative)

-\\\The past subjunctive is used in noun clauses when there is a subjunctive trigger and when the verb in the independent clause is in a past tense.
+The past subjunctive is used in noun clauses when there is a subjunctive trigger and when the verb in the independent clause is in a past tense.

 A Caution.
 When we examined the present subjunctive, we mentioned that, in English, dependent noun clauses are often replaced by infinitives, something that is almost never correct in Spanish ("They want us to go;" "She tells them to leave").
 This holds true as well for past tense constructions in English: "They wanted us to go;" "She told them to leave."
-Whenever there is a change of subject, and a subjunctive trigger is present, the verb in the dependent noun clause will be either in the present subjunctive or the past subjunctive, depending on the tense of the verb in the independent clause:
+When there is a change of subject, and a subjunctive trigger, the verb in the dependent noun clause will be either in the present subjunctive or the past subjunctive, depending on the tense of the verb in the independent clause:

 They want us to go.
-Quier en que vayamos .
+Quieren que vayamos.
 (Subjunctive trigger in the present indicative in the independent clause, so the present subjunctive is used in the dependent clause.)

-They wanted us to go. imperfect past [But: Quer ían que fuéramos .
-(Subjunctive trigger in the indicative tense in the independent clause, so the subjunctive is used in the dependent clause.)
+They wanted us to go.
+Querían que fuéramos.
+(Subjunctive trigger in the imperfect indicative tense in the independent clause, so the past subjunctive is used in the dependent clause.)

+[But:

 They want to go.
-They wanted to go.

 Quieren ir.
 (No change of subject.)

 Querían ir.
-(No change of subject.)]
+(No change of subject.)